Last Updated: 24 March 2022

 INFORMAL Written RESPONSES: Every few weeks (see schedule below), you will engage a specific group of course readings in a TWO-page (or more) written response, in reaction to (a choice of) prompts provided by your instructor.
 In contrast to the formal essays, these will be evaluated (almost) solely on CONTENT; however, egregious organizational or mechanical problems that militate against a facile understanding of said content may result in a lower score. . . .
 While I will eventually provide possible writing prompts (both analytical & creative) for each response before it is due, a major grading criterion is that you demonstrate that you have done the assigned readings for the time span covered.
 In fact, one option will always be the simple keeping of a "reading journal" in which you respond to the readings as you see fit.
 (Again, creative reactions are allowed, even encouraged.)
 Much of this may consist of brief paragraph responses to each of (or most of) the readings.
 I might even suggest doing these right after you read, and before class discussion, to the profit of your oral participation.. . .
 NEW: To save a tree or two, please upload your responses to CANVAS; these will be evaluated as soon as possible in Canvas's SpeedGrader, and scores will automatically appear in Canvas.

 FINAL ESSAY: Guidelines for the final essay will be presented later, on a detailed "handout" (available on this web page [below]).
 I plan to allow you a variety choices for this essay, to allow different personality types and learning styles to shine.
 While this is not a "writing" class in the strictest sense of the term, a small percentage of your essay point total will be based on yr speling, punktuashun, sentens struktures, and adherence to the MLA stylesheet.
 (See my WORD template linked on this SYLL page as a guide, if you're new to MLA.) . . .
-NEW (2019): To save a tree or two, please upload your final essay to CANVAS; graded (& commented-all-up in WORD) essays will later be re-uploaded to Canvas for your perusal and edification.
+NEW: To save a tree or two, please upload your final essay to CANVAS; graded (& commented-upon-in-MS-WORD) essays will later be re-uploaded to Canvas for your perusal and edification.